shearwavesplitter/MFASTR/ReadMe.md

 ```
 #### Example

-To run measurements on for events in a target directory
+To run measurements on events in a target directory.
+Picks must be relative to the start of the trace and the P-wave pick must be in the 'a' header on the Z component.

 ```r